monikarohner/hello-world/README.md

 # hello-world
-I just joined GitHub to find out what's going on here.
+I just joined GitHub to find out what's going on here and get a clue about d3.js.
 So, hello World!

 Well, I see a lot of people who work in data visualization are using gitHub to give access to their projects and codes.
 And as I'm interested in data viz and working on my master thesis about